-The value of the Collateral will likely not be sufficient to satisfy our obligations under the Notes, the 2014 Notes, the 2015 Notes and other pari passu secured indebtedness
+The value of the Collateral will likely not be sufficient to satisfy our obligations under the Notes, the 2015 Notes, the 2017 Notes, the January 2018 Notes and other pari passu secured indebtedness

 The Collateral will initially consist only of the capital stock of the initial Subsidiary Guarantors (subject to limited exceptions).
 The Collateral will not consist of the pledge of shares by the Company in Shimao Property Holdings (BVI) Limited or by Shimao Property Holdings (BVI) Limited in Peak Castle Assets Limited.
 The security interest in respect of certain Collateral may be released upon the disposition of such Collateral and any proceeds from such disposition may be applied, prior to repaying any amounts due under the Notes, to repay other debt or to make investments in properties and assets that will not be pledged as additional Collateral.